dgvirtual/codeigniter4-meta-info/README.md

 $user->syncMeta($post);
 ```

+`syncMeta()` will also delete meta data for the resource that is present in `meta_info` but not
+present in the corresponding config file's `$metaFields` property, and therefore not used (usually
+happens if you change `$metaFields` at some point, thus orphaning some data).

 ### metaValidationRules(string $prefix=null)

-This examines the specified config file and returns an array with the names of each field and their validation rules,
+This examines the specified config file and returns an array with the names of each field and their
-ready to be used within CodeIgniter's validation library.
-If your form groups the name as an array, (like `meta[blog]`)
+validation rules, ready to be used within CodeIgniter's validation library.
+If your form groups the
-you may specify the prefix to append to the field names so that validation will pick it up properly.
+name as an array, (like `meta[blog]`) you may specify the prefix to append to the field names so
+that validation will pick it up properly.

 ```php
 $rules = $user->metaValidationRules('meta');